lirenjie95/SimulatedTemperatureSensor/Readme.md

-# Simulated Temperature IoT Edge Module
+# Simulated IoT Edge Module: Sensor of a Factory
 This repository contains a tweaked Simulated Temperature Module for Azure IoT Edge.
 It is based on the [Simulated Temperature Sensor for Azure IoT Edge](https://github.com/Azure/iot-edge-v1/tree/a80857e05be0dc4bbc2de93555e6f83700c3d887/v2/samples/azureiotedge-simulated-temperature-sensor).

 This module is an example of a temperature sensor simulation Azure IoT Edge module.
 You can see its usage in the [Azure IoT Edge documentation](https://docs.microsoft.com/en-us/azure/iot-edge/).
 It continuously creates simulated temperature data and sends the message to the ```temperatureOutput``` endpoint.